'Crisis in our community,' Shamattawa First Nation chief says after 7-year-old attempts suicide | CBC News

 Mobile crisis teams from Manitoba Keewatinowi Okimakanak and the Keewatin Tribal Council are arriving Tuesday in the fly-in community, about 745 kilometres northeast of Winnipeg.

-Redhead also reached out to Health Canada for additional supports for the community, especially mental health supports for children and adolescents.
+Redhead also reached out to Health Canada for help, especially mental health support for children and adolescents.

 "When we see one [suicide] … we often see a domino affect, and that's what we're worried about," he said.